 - In a large bowl add all the dry ingredients, not including the icing sugar and mix well.
 Add the cocoa powder at this stage if making chocolate doughnuts.
 Set aside.

-- In a jug, add all the wet ingredients expect the icing flavourings like the purées.
+- In a jug, add all the wet ingredients except the icing flavourings like the purées.
 Mix well.
-Slowly mix into the dry ingredients until there is no lumps.
-Add
+Slowly mix into the dry ingredients until there are no lumps.

 - Spoon the mixture into a piping bag.
 Snip the end of the bag and pipe the mixture into the rings, piping in rounds.
 Fill to 1/2 cm under the edge of the tin.
 This will give the other side a rounded top too and keep the hole all the way through.

 - Bake for 12-14 minutes, until risen and dry on top.
-The bottom will look more golden then the top.
+The bottom will look more golden than the top.
 Leave for 5 minutes before transferring to a wire rack.
 Cool completely.

 - On the wire rack. spoon over the icing and allow it to find it’s own groove and ooze.
 Sprinkle over lots and lots of sprinkles or crushed nuts on top of the chocolate doughnuts.
 Stuff into your face.